giorgiop94/giorgio-blog/_blog/writing/silence.md

 While most of these studies focus on noise from traffic or construction, some research also points to negative effects induced by in-home sounds such as TV, loud music, and appliances.

-These effects seem to be explained by the fact that (https://www.brainfacts.org/thinking-sensing-and-behaving/diet-and-lifestyle/2018/noise-pollution-isnt-just-annoying-its-bad-for-your-health-062718), causing a release of cortisol and adrenaline, two main stress hormones.
+These effects seem to be explained by the fact that [noise triggers the brain's fight or flight response](https://www.brainfacts.org/thinking-sensing-and-behaving/diet-and-lifestyle/2018/noise-pollution-isnt-just-annoying-its-bad-for-your-health-062718), causing a release of cortisol and adrenaline, two main stress hormones.

 ## **Silence and Creativity**